AccidentByDragon/ImageResizerElectronCourse/README.md

  A codebase for reszing images, as making one ourselves was outside the scope of tutorial instead tutorial was focused on making an app that allowed easy interaction with this codebase.
  ### Note
  the CSS and html has been fetched from an online source as the creator of the course felt it wasn't necissary to go through during the course
+### Known Issues
+#### Errors with IMGpath in Renderer.js
+for some reason IMGpath is becoming undefined despite it being identical to the tutorial code, attempted to fix it with AI prompts, the prompts used were: prompts: 1: "imgPath is becoming undefined, how can i make it correctly show the file path" followed by the code, prompt 2: "how can i construct the path with name?", prompt 3: "that didn't work, is there another way?", prompt 4: "this the following error: Error: ENOENT: no such file or directory"; It is worth noting that the tutorial is 2 years old so it is possible there has been a chnage in Electron that means it no longer works, tutorial itself has given no answers on why it is occuring.
  ## Processes
  ### preloader
  we need access to path.join, Toastify.toast and os.homedir in renderer but renderer will not allow this, so we created a preloader with contextbridges to expose both functions to renderer as explained here https://www.electronjs.org/docs/latest/tutorial/tutorial-preload